JAlcocerT/JAlcocerT/content/blog/dev-astro-md.md

 ## Tech

-### What I think about the TOAST UI WYSIWYG MD Editor
+### TOAST UI WYSIWYG MD Editor

-The TOAST UI Editor is a well-regarded and mature open-source Markdown editor that stands out for its unique blend of a powerful WYSIWYG experience with a Markdown-first approach.
-Here's a breakdown of its key features and benefits, which address common pain points with other editors:
+The TOAST UI Editor is a well-regarded and **mature open-source Markdown editor** that stands out for its unique blend of a powerful WYSIWYG experience with a Markdown-first approach.

+Breakdown of its key features and benefits:

 * **Hybrid Editing Modes:** This is its most significant feature.
 You get the best of both worlds: a user-friendly WYSIWYG mode for non-technical users and a pure Markdown mode for developers or those who prefer writing in plain text.
 The ability to seamlessly switch between the two is a major selling point.
 * **Markdown Standard Compliance:** It adheres to the CommonMark and GitHub Flavored Markdown (GFM) specifications, which is a big plus.
 This ensures that the Markdown you write and the HTML it generates will be compatible with many other tools and platforms.